Rayyan1704/arabic-gov-assistant-rag/START_HERE.md

 3. ✅ Try sample queries

 ### This Week
-1. Add more documents
+1. ✅ Run evaluation experiments (`07_evaluation_experiments.ipynb`)
-2. Test with real users
+2. Add more documents
-3. Collect feedback
+3. Test with real users
 4. Deploy as web app

 ### This Month